 Health, Disease and the Environment

+While the term “healthcare” is popular, it misrepresents health in every possible way.
+Health is supposed to refer to being “healthy” – free of disease, physically fit, productive and happy.
+Healthy people do not need to spend money on doctor visits, drugs and surgery.
+The mislabeling continues into descriptions such as "Mental Health" services whose clients are anything but healthy.
+The word "health" has been kidnapped and abused by all the people in authority.
 The emerging idea is that each person can exercise more control over their own risk of injury and disease.
 Each person also has an ethical obligation to contribute to the wellbeing of his or her community.
-The community as an obligation to provide better education and resources directed toward healthier lifestyles.
+The community has an obligation to provide better education and resources directed toward healthier lifestyles.
 The community in turn can expect a higher standard of self-responsibility.
 Risky human behaviors must eventually decline, or better, disappear.

 If you stand back and take a global view of human societies, you will appreciate the following description: Human health depends on the proper supply of food, air and water.
 Infection, injury and toxicity are environmental problems.
 There is a consensus that smoking, overeating, drinking and accidents are preventable hazards.
 The control of environmental pollution has been attempted by a host of smart, well-informed people with limited success.
 A proper biological method of medicine begins by recognizing and solving problems in food, air and water supplies.
 A steady flow of molecules from the environment enters the body of each individual through the air breathed and the food and liquids ingested.
 This body-input determines health and disease in whole populations over the long-term and the moment to moment functional capacity of the individual.
 A person's performance can change dramatically with changes in this molecular stream.
 The quality and composition of air, food, and water changes continuously.
 The illusion of food continuity in the supermarket conceals changes in the growth, contamination, storage, spoiling, transportation, and merchandising of food products.
 To understand environmental reactivity we must deal with changes, variability and inconsistencies, and we must seek adaptive, flexible responses to changing circumstances.